 You can see why we do not recommend drinking brewed coffee that's been sitting around for several hours.

 However, if you put your brewed coffee in an airtight container in the fridge, you'll be able to gain a few extra hours out of your brew.
 The same is true for a thermos that keeps the coffee hot (inhospitable to bacteria) for a few hours.

 How Long Does Cold Brew Last?

 Cold brew concentrate will last anywhere from 1-2 weeks in the fridge before becoming stale and unsafe to consume.
-That's one benefit of brewing coffee cold—it's available on-demand when you need it!
+That's one benefit of brewing coffee cold—it's available on demand when you need it!

-Cold brew coffee is not acidic enough to last longer than 2 weeks in the fridge.
+Cold brew coffee is not acidic enough to last longer than two weeks in the fridge.
 If you're right at the 14-day mark and wondering if it's worth it, we suggest making a fresh batch.

 If you decide to pre-mix milk, cream, or sugar to your cold brew and then store it, the shelf life drops to 1-2 days.